yaseen-asaliya/Linux_Task_1/README.md

 note that this should be implemented on the second disk.**
 <br><br>
 ***Solution:***
-* The first step is to add a new disk manually to the VM, then create 2 partitions.
+* The first step is to add a new disk manually to the VM, then create 2 partitions inside disk.
 * Create a physical volume for each partition
 ```
   # pvcreate /dev/sdb1 /dev/sdb2